 There was a sharp slowdown in house price growth in 2017, according to most major house price indexes, as political uncertainty, Brexit, economic instability, and a squeeze on real wage growth, continue to take their toll on the UK’s housing market.

-The latest house price index by the Nationwide Building Society shows that the average price of a home in the UK increased by 2.6% in 2017, down from 4.5% in 2016 and 2015.
+The latest house price index by the Nationwide Building Society reveals that the average price of a home in the UK fell by 0.3% in February compared to the previous month, after enjoying a 0.8% increase in January.

 House prices have fallen for the last two months running, according to the UK’s largest mortgage lender.